tetsuh/vagrant-vs2019-jenkins-agent/README.md

 # vagrant-vs2019-jenkins-agent
-This repository is intended to create latest VS2019 build environmen for Jenkins build agent.
+This repository is intended to create latest VS2019 build environment for Jenkins build agent.

 This repository is based on https://github.com/Baune8D/vagrant-vs2017-devbox
 I borrowed many files and settings from the original repo.
 Thank you.